IacopoTesti/Spatial_Data_Science_Rome/Composite_index/1. Descriptive_statistics/README.md

-## This is the correlation matrix of all elementary indicators
+## Correlation matrix of all elementary indicators

 ![](images/correlation_matrix.png)